phyber/negroni-gzip/README.md

 Make sure to include the Gzip middleware above any other middleware that alter the response body.

-**Pro-Tip :**
+## Tips

 As noted above, any middleware that alters response body will need to be below the Gzip middleware.
-If you wish to gzip static files served by the default negroni Static middleware you will need to include negroni.Static() after gzip.Gzip().
+If you wish to gzip static files served by the default negroni Static middleware you will need to include `negroni.Static()` after `gzip.Gzip()`.

 ~~~go
     n := negroni.New()